Ye-Dehuo/Multi-UAVs-Formation-Control-Based-on-ROS-and-PX4/README.md

 ![demo](/img/init_and_takeoff.gif)
 <p align="center"> Initialization and takeoff demo </p>

-(For demonstration, all videos has been sped up)
+(For demonstration, part of demos has been sped up)

 ### Mission